schlotg/viage-shopping-list/services.md

   }
 ```

-Our service now contains a local list of the data called *list*, a local variable called *count* that the *generateId()* function uses to generate unique ids.
-There is some code in the contructor and in the save function that stores and retrieves data from local storage.
+Our service now contains a local list of the data in a variable named *list*.
+There is also a local variable called *count* that the *generateId()* function uses to generate unique ids.
+The *contructor()* and the *save()* function contains code that stores and retrieves data from local storage.

 Notice that everytime the *save()* function is called, we dispatch an event called *update*, that lets everyone that is listening know that the data has changed.
 The *dispatchEvent()* function is defined in the *Service* base class along with the ability to add and remove event listeners.
+More on that later.

 ### Getting and Setting Data
 Next, we will add some getters and setters to make it easy to add, get, and remove data for the components.
-This is just standard modern Typescript.
+This is just standard Typescript.
 Add the following lines to our service:

 ```Javascript
   private findIndex(id: string): number {